abhijeet1312/Secret-jmd/README.md

 ## Secrets: An Anonymous Secret Submission App
 **Overview**:
 Secrets is a unique application that allows users to submit their secrets anonymously.
-The app is designed to offer a safe and secure platform for individuals to share thoughts, confessions, and experiences without the fear of judgment or exposure.
+The app is designed to offer a safe and secure platform for individuals to share thoughts, confessions, and experiences without the fear of judgment t or exposure.

 ##**Key Features:**